vikram120/OkPeriodDemo/README.md

 * Google Sign-In SDK
 * Auto Layout

-### Getting Started
+## Getting Started

 1. Clone the repository.
 2. Open the project in Xcode.
 3. Add your `GoogleService-Info.plist` file.
 4. Build and run on an iOS Simulator or physical device.

-### Authentication Flows
+## Authentication Flows

-#### Google Sign-In
+### Google Sign-In

-Authenticate users securely using Google's native authentication experience.
+Sign in securely using a Google account through the native Google authentication experience.

-#### Email OTP Verification
+### Email OTP Verification

-A lightweight OTP verification flow designed for testing and development environments while maintaining a production-like user experience and Firebase-backed authentication.
+Authenticate users through a 6-digit OTP flow designed to provide a smooth verification experience while leveraging Firebase Authentication.

-### Architecture
+## Architecture

-The project follows a scalable and maintainable structure with clear separation of concerns, making it easy to extend authentication providers or integrate additional backend services in the future.
+OkPeriodDemo follows a clean, modular structure with a focus on maintainability, scalability, and separation of concerns, making it easy to extend with additional authentication providers or backend services.